frm430342210/test-php-sdk/docs/SDK.md

    Parameter      |     Type     |        Description
 ----------- | ------------ | ----------------
-blockNumber|Long|Required, the height of the block to be queried must be greater than 0
+blockNumber|Long|Required, the height of the block to be queried must be bigger than 0

 > Response data